couchbase/couchbase-ruby-client/README.markdown

 ### Add

-Add command will fail if the key already exists.
+The add command will fail if the key already exists.
 It accepts the same options as set command above.

     c.add("foo", "bar")